Immigration to France: Opinion polls on immigration

+In 1945, people from all occupation sectors were against migration, with 89% in the professions, 68% in the building industry and 79% in the iron and steel industry being opposed to immigration.
 In 1971, an INED poll was asked which gauged as to whether or not the French public thought there were too many foreigners (2.7 million, 5%) in the country.
 2% thought there were too few, 39% thought the present number was about right while 40% thought it was too high and 12% much too high.
 In 1974, another INED poll asked as to whether or not a maximum should be set on the number of foreigners in the country.
 70% thought there should be a maximum, 9% thought there should not, and 15% said it depended on the nationality.
 For the latter part, the majority of those who said it was dependent on the nationality thought there should be a maximum for non-European nationalities (Black Africans, 67%, North Africans, 87%), while less said there should be for European groups (Italians, 28%, Spanish, 33%, Portuguese, 43%, Yugoslavs, 37%).
 The majority additionally thought that European nationalities would "adapt easier into French life" in comparison to only 19% for North and Black Africans.

 In an IFOP commissioned poll in 1973, the majority of the French public (very probable, 23%, fairly probable, 36%, slightly probable, 26%) believed that there would be an increase in the amount of foreigners in the country by the year 2000.
 The majority also thought that it represented a serious situation (very serious, 17%, fairly serious, 37%) comparatively to 39% (not very serious, 28%, not at all serious, 11%) of the public who did not.

+In 1990, 76% of the French public thought there were too many Arabs in the country, 46% for Blacks, 40% for Asians and 24% for Jews.